Codecademy/docs/content/sql/concepts/operators/terms/in/in.md

   - "paths/design-databases-with-postgresql"
 ---

-Allows the user to specify multiple values in the `WHERE` clause.
+The `IN` operator allows the user to specify multiple values in the `WHERE` clause.

 ## Syntax